 Beyond MFA, Duo also offers secure single sign-on, device insights, and granular access controls for cloud and on-premise apps.
 Its lightweight approach makes it ideal for organizations that want to strengthen access without overhauling their entire IAM stack.

-Duo helps bridge the gap between user convenience and strong authentication — a balance many security teams struggle to maintain.
+The duo helps bridge the gap between user convenience and strong authentication, a balance many security teams struggle to maintain.

 10. OneLogin